 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 Purpose of This Summary

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of pediatric adrenocortical carcinoma.
-It is intended as a resource to inform and assist clinicians who care for cancer patients.
+It is intended as a resource to inform and assist clinicians in the care of their patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 Reviewers and Updates

 This summary is reviewed regularly and updated as necessary by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of the National Cancer Institute (NCI).
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or the National Institutes of Health (NIH).

 Board members review recently published articles each month to determine whether an article should: